Compute Geometric Material Properties

 MatDict

-In filtration, energy storage, catalysis, or the development of new materials, microstructure determines success or failure.
-But how precise is your understanding of the solid structure of porous materials?
+In filtration, energy storage, catalysis, and the development of new materials, the material microstructure is the key to success or failure.
+But how well do you understand the solid phase in porous media?

 MatDict is a specialized analysis module designed to extract and quantify key geometric properties of the solid phase - including material thickness, heterogeneity, particle size distribution, surface area, and connectivity.

-The data basis: high-resolution 3D models from CT, µCT, FIB/SEM, or geometries generated with GeoDict.
+The base data: High-resolution 3D models from CT-, µCT-, FIB/SEM-scans, or geometries generated with GeoDict.

-The result: A reliable assessment of structural parameters that significantly determine mechanical strength, service life, and functional efficiency.
+The result: A reliable assessment of the structural parameters that have a significant impact on mechanical strength, service life, and functional efficiency.

-- Battery electrodes: Structural insights for increasing energy density and service life.
+- Battery electrodes: Structural insights to increase energy density and service life of batteries.

 - Fuel cells: Analysis of the gas diffusion layer for higher system efficiency.

-- Reservoir analysis: Reliable evaluation of complex sandstone structures.
+- Reservoir analysis: Reliable evaluation of complex sandstone and other reservoir rocks.

-- Filter media: Optimization of fabrics and nonwovens for high-performance filter systems.
+- Filter media: Optimization of fabrics and nonwovens for high-performance filter systems and also technical textiles.

 MatDict provides multiple options to compute all relevant geometric properties of the solid material phase.

 The Structure Information option enables the computation of fundamental material properties, such as porosity, density, grammage, and material fractions.
-These calculations can be performed in all three spatial directions, providing comprehensive insights into the material's characteristics.
+These calculations are performed in all three spatial directions, providing a comprehensive insight into the material's properties.

-Accurate Thickness Estimation is key for characterizing material microstructures and understanding their impact on performance.
+Accurate Thickness Estimation is key in characterizing material microstructures and understanding their impact on performance.
 Advanced imaging combined with computational analysis enables precise mapping of thickness variations across a sample [1].
-This detailed measurement not only informs quality control but also guides material design by correlating thickness with properties such as mechanical strength and thermal behavior.
+This detailed measurement not only provides valuable insights for quality control but also guides material design by correlating thickness with properties such as mechanical strength and thermal behavior.

 The 2D Density Map option analyzes the spatial heterogeneity of materials by computing the distribution of grammage, solid volume fraction (SVF), and object count across planes in a specified direction.
 Each pixel in these planes represents the averaged property value along the direction of interest, providing detailed insights into variations such as cloudiness within the material.